 Providing solid friendships strategies (everything from how to make new friends to how to resolve conflict respectfully) and positive role modelling (we all know plenty of adults of both genders who use gossip in a destructive way too) is vital work for those who care for young women.

 “One mistake and you’ll be ruined!”

-We are in the midst of an overprotective parenting trend known as ‘cotton wool’ or ‘parachute’ parenting, in which adults try to protect their child from every conceivable danger or conflict.
-This trend is often particularly prevalent among the parents of girls for we have been culturally conditioned to see girls as more fragile and in need of support; more sugar, spice and everything nice than robust puppy dog tails!
+We are in the midst of an overprotective parenting trend known as ‘cotton wool’ or ‘parachute’ parenting.
+This is when adults try to protect their kids from every conceivable danger or conflict.
+This trend is often particularly prevalent among the parents of girls.
+Which is because we have been culturally conditioned to see girls as more fragile and in need of support.

 The urge to protect our children is a natural one.
-However, even though our intentions may be good, when we overprotect we are taking away much-needed learning opportunities: to learn both from our mistakes and from the disappointments that every one of us must face in life.
+However, even though our intentions may be good, when we overprotect, we are taking away much-needed learning opportunities.
+These are both to learn from our mistakes and from the disappointments that every one of us must face in life.

-Author, speaker and women’s advocate Nina Funnell warns too about the dangers in using fear-based education, which highlights the worst possible outcome, as a means of changing teen behaviour:
+Author, speaker and women’s advocate Nina Funnell warns too about the dangers of using fear-based education.
+This highlights the worst possible outcome as a means of changing teen behaviour: